-This app has become extremely popular, as it allows property owners to develop a new stream of income, and allows travelers to find accommodations that cater to their specific needs and desires.
+The Airbnb app has become extremely popular; it allows property owners to develop a new stream of income and helps travelers find accommodation that caters to their specific needs and desires.
 Additionally, Airbnb is often less expensive than traditional hotels.

 Does Airbnb Allow ESAs and Service Animals?

-Although they specifically define service animals to be dogs, Airbnb includes other types of animals as emotional support animals under their assistance program, including therapy animals and comfort animals.
+Although they define service animals as dogs, Airbnb accepts other types of animals as emotional support animals under their assistance program, including therapy animals and comfort animals.
 Hosts are required to accept all assistance animals unless they pose a real threat to public safety or health.

 Airbnb vs. Traditional Hotels

 Airbnb differs from traditional hotels in many ways.
 For example, with Airbnb, you deal with an individual property owner rather than a hotel manager or representative.
 However, when it comes to SAs and ESAs, all hotels and similar accommodations must abide by the regulations set out in the Americans with Disabilities Act (ADA).
 So, traditional hotels cannot discriminate against you for having a service animal, and neither can Airbnb.

 However, the policies regarding emotional support animals are much less clear.
 ESAs are not protected under the Americans with Disabilities Act (ADA), so hotels generally do not allow them on the premises.